serhatyl/movieApp/README.md

 yarn start
 ```

-We are using the npm-run-all package for a quick start.
-If you want to start just the frontend or the json-server, you can use the commands below.
+The application uses the npm-run-all package for quick startup.
+If you prefer to start only the frontend or the JSON server, you can use the commands below:

 ```bash
 npm start:webpack